martinjlowm/emnify-rs/docs/UserManagementApi.md

 > user_by_id_delete(user_id)
 Delete User by ID

-**Notes** * A user can be deleted, if belonging to the same organisation as the requesting user,  or to an organisation which is a direct child of the requesting user's organisation.
+**DEPRECATED** Please use DELETE `/api/v2/user/:id` instead **Notes** * A user can be deleted, if belonging to the same organisation as the requesting user,  or to an organisation which is a direct child of the requesting user's organisation.

 ### Parameters